And what he sees that day,

 This play is the children’s work, exercising their creativity and imagination and laying the groundwork for the life-long love of learning.
 Recognizing that young children learn most directly through imitation, the kindergarten teacher strives to be a worthy example, modeling respect for each individual and reverence for all living things.
 The Waldorf kindergarten creates a secure bridge for the children, smoothing the transition from home life to the new life of school.
 The celebration of seasonal traditions and festivals also draws families into the school community, further supporting and encouraging the growth of the whole child.

 The program is offered five days a week from from 8:30 a.m.-1:00 p.m (children may be dropped off as early as 8:00 am for no extra charge).
 An optional extended-day program is available until 5:30 p.m.
 More information on our kindergarten program here.
 Application available here.
-We currently have openings in our kindergarten program.

 Our Elementary and Middle Schools

 Waldorf educators have always recognized that a child learns best when his or her whole being – body, emotions and intellect – is actively involved in the learning process.
 In the grades, each day begins with a two hour Main Lesson – an in depth exploration of a core academic subject – designed to engage the full range of the child’s capacities.
 A typical first grade math lesson, for example, might incorporate story, rhythmic movement, art and the use of tangible “hands-on” materials.
 This imaginative, multisensory approach brings the subject alive for the children and allows them to become active and enthusiastic participants in their own learning.
 Please click here for our grade school curriculum and here for admissions information and more.
 Application available here.